-This is an introductory survey of how the human body is constructed and how it operates.
-Areas of study include: human organization, support and movement, integration and coordination, maintenance of the body, body defenses, reproduction and development.
-Includes a human anatomy and physiology based lab-like experience.
+This course will explore how the human body is organized and how it functions.
+Areas that will be investigated include human body organization and diversity, homeostasis, support and movement, integration and coordination, nutrient acquisition and circulation, excretion of wastes, body defenses, and reproduction.
+Students will participate in several human anatomy and physiology-based, lab-like experiences.
 (CC & CR-spr; Online: fall)